DaveOliver253/EPR-SADD-DO/epr-sadd-do.md

 - Azure SQL RDBMS is used to capture immutable Producer enrolment data, PayCal billing outputs, Fee payment rates, and PRN/PERNs.
 - Azure Synapse data warehouse is used for reporting to Regulators and for extracting input data to downstream applications PayCal, and Direct Registrant and Compliance Scheme data, even to NPWD.
 - Cosmos No-SQL database to capture metadata and file data related to Producer submissions.
-- Azure BLOb storage to hold submission files
+- Azure Blob storage to hold submission files
 - Redis cache for front-end interaction with users.

 #### Data management